SuprDewd/www.akc.is/cv.md

 ## Research Grants

+*  Co-recipient of a project grant: Finding structure in sets of permutations, Iceland Research Fund, 2014--2016
-*  Co-recipient of a Grant for Excellence: Combinatorics on Words and Permutations, Iceland Research Fund 2009--2011
+*  Co-recipient of a Grant for Excellence: Combinatorics on Words and Permutations, Iceland Research Fund, 2009--2011
 *  Postdoc grant (as a part of a Grant of Excellence), Iceland Research Fund, 2006--2008